Some combinations of a verb + preposition need a noun or pronoun in between

 TAKE STOCK OF

 An interesting feature of these expressions is that many are longer equivalents of a single verb.
 For example, catch a glimpse of corresponds to glimpse, keep track of to track, and take note of to note.
 For suggestions about their use, see 39.
 “Decide” or “Make a Decision”?.
 For more on the the verbs that they include, see 173.
-Partner Verbs of Action Nouns.
+“Do Research” or “Make Research”?.
 For more examples with HAVE and MAKE, see 116.
 Rarer Uses of HAVE and 141.
 Ways of Using MAKE.

 Note that GIVE ATTENTION and PAY ATTENTION mean different things.
 Consider this: